 You may prefer using ordered or numbered lists, as opposed to bullets.
 That’s fine – it works just as well.
-That’s what Michael Hyatt did here with a recent post:
+That’s what Michael Hyatt did with a recent post:

 iv).
-Call to action: According to Statistic Brain, the human attention span is 8 seconds, which is 1 second shorter than a goldfish.
+Call-to-action: According to Statistic Brain, the human attention span is 8 seconds, which is 1 second shorter than a goldfish.
 Possibly as a result of that startling fact, only 4% of page views hold readers for 10 minutes or more.

-If you’ve succeeded in getting the right person to click your blog post headline, read the all-important first line, and scroll down to read further, don’t lose them.
+If you’ve succeeded in getting the right person to click your blog post headline, read the all-important first line and scroll down to read further, don’t lose them.

 Of course, you may not want to ask readers to buy products immediately after reading your posts – they may not quite be ready for that level of commitment.
-But you can ask them to subscribe to your list, share your post, or leave a comment.
+But, you can ask them to subscribe to your list, share your post or leave a comment.

 The challenge is how to drive the message home without annoying your reader.
-There is no need to shout your CTA, or use manipulation or tricks.
+There is no need to shout your CTA or use manipulation or tricks.
 As long as you give value, people will respond.

 Most SaaS companies use a free trial period as their call-to-action, because they want to get people in and show them the benefits of their product before asking for their money.
 An example is Getresponse:

 If you run an ecommerce site, offering discounts and coupon codes are effective ways to structure your call-to-action.
-Discounts aren’t only for online stores and Amazon anymore – authors, bloggers, public speakers, and marketers can use them to sell their products, too.
+Discounts aren’t only for online stores and Amazon anymore – authors, bloggers, public speakers and marketers can use them to sell their products, too.

-Just recently, Seth Godin wrote a blog post in which he offered his readers a 40% discount if they bought his freelance course immediately:
+Just recently, Seth Godin wrote a blog post in which he offered his readers a 40% discount, if they bought his freelance course immediately:

-Every serious marketer has a call-to-action strategy that works for them, and helps them build the most engagement with their blog posts so that they can attract more clients and improve social signals – which in turn improves search rankings.
+Every serious marketer has a call-to-action strategy that works for them and helps them build the most engagement with their blog posts, so that they can attract more clients and improve social signals – which in turn improves search rankings.

 On my consulting page, I use a different kind of call-to-action.
 I don’t ask potential clients to fill out my contact form, email me or book a free strategy session, the way most content marketers and digital consultants do.
 Rather, I simply ask for their blog URL and help them analyze it.
-Then I’ll show them why they’re not getting enough search traffic and how to improve it.
+Then, I’ll show them why they’re not getting enough search traffic and how to improve it.

 Step #5: Building Inbound Links to Your Blog Posts

 Link building is the spine of SEO – it’s what supports every other optimization tactic and strategy.
 You can’t just ignore it.
-Despite all the new Google algorithm updates that we’ve seen, trusted and quality incoming links still dictate 20.94% of what ranks and what doesn’t.
+Despite all of the new Google algorithm updates that we’ve seen, trusted and quality incoming links still dictate 20.94% of what ranks and what doesn’t.

 Most bloggers are challenged by earning or building links to their post pages.
-Yet an effective content marketing campaign is expected to generate trusted links.
+Yet, an effective content marketing campaign is expected to generate trusted links.

 Even if you’re not struggling to write and publish blog posts consistently, getting other bloggers to link to those posts isn’t easy – but it’s definitely worthwhile.
-When done correctly, external link building will boost your rankings comparatively quickly.
+When done correctly, external link building will boost your rankings fairly quickly.
 That’s the reason why 59% of SEOs do it.